-Posted by Greten on 03 May 2013 under Tools
+Posted by Greten on 12 Dec 2020 under Tools

-One of the most interesting activities in science classes is conducting stargazing sessions using a telescope.
+One of the most exciting activities in science classes is conducting stargazing sessions using a telescope.
 The school might have its own telescope, the science teacher may arrange for an educational field trip to an observatory, or the students may bring if they own one and it's convenient to carry.
 However, to have a worthwhile stargazing session, you need to prepare for it by determining the exact date, time and place, and what would be the position of celestial bodies on that date and time as seen from that place.

 For Ubuntu, Stellarium is available through Ubuntu Software Center.
 You can search it there and when it appears, click the Install button.

 For Windows and Mac, Stellarium is available on its official website.
 For Windows 10, download the EXE file and follow the instructions that appear.
 I'm not sure how to install it in Mac but considering that the website provides a zip file for download for Mac users, they probably need to extract it in some manner.

 If you drag your mouse on the main screen (the part where you see the stars, planets, etc.), you will get different possible projections.
 The changes between the projections is fluid but for the sake of this discussion, let's compartmentalize the possible projections into three: horizontal projection, sky dome projection, and view from above projection.
 You need to have the ground enable in view to see these projections.
 Otherwise, all you will see are stars and planets on a black background.
 Press G on your keyboard to enable or disable the ground.